 Nominations will be made in the following way:

-Students will have an opportunity to nominate their TA by completing an online TA nomination form or a written form prepared by the professor in charge of the course for which the graduate/upper year undergraduate student is a TA.
+Students will have an opportunity to nominate their TA by completing an online TA nomination form through the course onQ site (or available here TA nomination form).
 This evaluation should contain persuasive and compelling reasons why the TA deserves special recognition.
 The name of the TA and courses taught by the TA must be included in the nomination document.

 Professors who have worked with a TA may write a letter of support for any nominee or may voice their support in a selection committee meeting.